mgcvale/FluidFX/doc/getting-started/core-concepts.md

 )
 ```

-- `.spaceAround()` creates HSpacers between every element, but we also have other options.
+`.spaceAround()` creates HSpacers between every element, but we also have other options.
 Here is a quick summary of what we can use:
-- `.spaceAround()` - spacers between every element
+- `.spaceAround()` - spacers between every element (as said before)
 - `.spaceBetween()` - spacers between every element, except for the start/end
 - `.justifyCenter()` - spacers in the start and end of the children, centering everything.
 - `.justifyStart()` - one spacer in the end of the children, to push everything to the start.